Urbod/OPM/index.md

 # Operations Manual – Source of Truth

-Welcome to the ESUK OPM – April 2025 Edition.
+Welcome to the OPM – April 2025 Edition.
 Below are the core sections:

 - [1.
 Strategy](./section-01-1--strategy.md)
 - [2.
 CUIDAR Framework](./section-02-2--cuidar-framework.md)